Hardin, Illinois: Early history

 Hardin was first known as Terry's Landing, after its first settler, Dr. William Terry, according to John Lammy's American Centennial celebration speech in Hardin on July 4, 1876.
 Benjamin F. Childs bought the landing in 1835 and renamed it Childs' Landing.
 The village name was changed to Hardin when it became the county seat of Calhoun County in 1847.
 The new name honored John J. Hardin, a former congressman and a colonel in the First Regiment of Illinois Volunteers, who was killed earlier that year in the Mexican–American War.
 Hardin became the seat of Calhoun County after the county courthouse had burned down in Gilead.
 The seat was temporarily moved to Hamburg, but after an offer from Benjamin Childs of five acres of land and fifty thousand bricks for the new courthouse, as well as a free barbeque dinner, it was decided in a vote that the county seat would be moved in 1847.

+Education

+The school district is Calhoun Community Unit School District 40.